 As higher education has experienced a massive expansion in recent years, teachers and learners will need to work in different ways.
 Especially education as a traditional activity has been fairly resistant to the integrated adoption of new educational technologies, despite the 'hype'.
 As a result its structures rarely make effective use of any new developments, no matter how good they are.
-On the other hand, neither have the possibilities of simple and well-known technologies been used by their fullest capacity (e.g. websites, Email, newsgroups).
-In education, organisations and in society (family, peer group etc.) the adoption of new approaches is not linear over time and threats to any status quo may often be dominant.
+On the other hand, neither have the possibilities of simple and well-known technologies been used to their fullest capacity (e.g. websites, Email, newsgroups).
+In education, organisations and in society (family, peer group etc.) the adoption of new approaches is not linear over time and threats to the status quo may dominate responses to new developments.

-It is argued that there is a need for evolution of new pedagogy more relevant to the 21st century.
-Failing to adapt to technological change is simply denial of the future as technology and particularly the Internet would have the power to transform education.
-These arguments are most probably relevant, but we argue that teachers existing pedagogical skills should not be underestimated when we study and make plans for future.
+It is argued that there is a need for evolution of new pedagogy, more relevant to the 21st century.
+Failing to adapt to technological change is simply denial of the future, as technology, and particularly the Internet, would have the power to transform education.
+These arguments are most probably relevant, but we argue that teachers' existing pedagogical skills should not be underestimated when we study and make plans for the future.
 Also, we argue that when choosing technologies they should be appropriate for educational needs (e.g. Ojala, Siekkinen, Wright, 1996).
 In detail, the following requirements have been generally stated for the new pedagogy (e.g. Burge& Haughey, 2001):

-Remove barriers for open-ended learning.

-To make university learning available regardless of national and geographical location.

-The technology itself can make us aware of an experimental/tentative mode on learning waiting not only to explore but also rise critical perspectives (e.g. lack of skills and unfamiliarity with new technology, because we all are trained in traditional classrooms)

-Supporting teachers turn into facilitators and students into information gatherers

-By rejecting business model of education where students are only customers and teachers are knowledge workers we can accept a collaborative model where both students and teachers produce knowledge and change knowledge interactively and democratically
+- Remove barriers for open-ended learning. - Make university learning available regardless of national and geographical location. - The technology itself can make us aware of an experimental/tentative mode of learning, waiting not only to explore but also raise critical perspectives (e.g. lack of skills and unfamiliarity with new technology, because we all are trained in traditional classrooms) - Supporting teachers turn into facilitators, and students into information gatherers - By rejecting the business model of education where students are only customers and teachers are knowledge workers, we can accept a collaborative model where both students and teachers produce knowledge and change knowledge interactively and democratically